 Below is a high level architecture of one example of how secure threat intel sharing could be implemented.

 In this model, organizations 1, 2 and n are depicted each using their own encryption keys sourced from their own key store to encrypt their respective threat intelligence data.
 The data store is treated as untrusted entity, meaning that it is expected to operate in a hostile environment under active attack.
 The SMPC approach does not allow any encryption keys to live on the data tier, so effectively, no attacker can decrypt the data.
-(On a side note, we are hosting a “Hack a Baffled Database” for $5,000)

 With the above implementation, no other party can view another’s data as there is no key present, but their own data remains visible to themselves.
 This is a multikey implementation with each organization entitled to only their own data.